Urausu Station

 Urausu Station (浦臼駅, Urausu-eki) was a train station in Urausu, Kabato District, Hokkaidō, Japan.

 Lines

 The station was served by the Sassho Line.

 Station layout

 The station had a side platform serving one track.
-The unmanned station building was located beside the platform.
+The unstaffed station building was located beside the platform.

 History

 The station opened on 10 October 1934.

 In December 2018, it was announced that the station would be closed on May 7, 2020, along with the rest of the non-electrified section of the Sasshō Line.
 The station closed earlier on April 17, 2020, due to the COVID-19 pandemic.